flame-engine/flame/doc/keyboard-input.md

 The keyboard API on flame relies on the
 [Flutter's Focus widget](https://api.flutter.dev/flutter/widgets/Focus-class.html).

-To customize focus behavior see [Controlling focus](#controlling-focus)
+To customize focus behavior, see [Controlling focus](#controlling-focus).

-There is two ways a game can be sensitive to key strokes, ina game level and in a component level.
+There are two ways a game can be sensitive to key strokes; at the game level and at a component level.
 For each we have a mixin that can me added to  `Game`s and `BaseComponent`s, respectively.

 ### Receive keyboard events in a game level